BugSplat-Git/bugsplat-docs/how-to/supporting-your-users/customize-the-crash-dialog.md

 # Add Custom Branding to the Crash Dialog

 Both the Windows and Mac crash report dialogs can be customized.
-For Mac instructions see our [OS X](https://www.bugsplat.com/docs/sdk/os-x) guide.
+For Mac instructions see our [macOS](https://www.bugsplat.com/docs/sdk/os-x) guide.

 On Windows we provide the BugSplatRc project as part of the Native and .NET downloads.
 This project is used to build the resource-only file BugSplatRc.dll.